khareesmith/WritingGPT/README.md

 2. **Add OpenAI API Key**:

-    Edit `config.json` to insert your API key:
+    Edit `config.json` with a text/code editor to insert your API key:

     ```json
     {